TeamPinpoint/AudioTracing/README.md

         * `Reverb Time Multiplier` : A multiplier applied to the reverberation time (RT60).
 It can be increased to compensate when `Max Reflection` is reduced for performance reasons.
 * Reverb
     * Audio Tracing uses preconfigured Reverb Submix Assets depending on the spatial characteristics of the environment.
     * The contribution of each reverb type—Short, Medium, and Long—is determined by the estimated RT60 (reverberation time).
-Internally, the plugin uses fixed RT60 thresholds of 3.0, 7.0, and 15.0 seconds to classify the space.
+Internally, it references the Decay Time property of the Submix's Reverb Effector.
+The default values are 3.0, 7.0, and 15.0 seconds, respectively.
-        * In future versions, this classification will be made dynamic by referencing the **Decay Time** parameter defined within the assigned **Submix Effect Reverb Preset Asset**.
-This will allow more flexible and accurate control over RT60-based reverb behavior.
     * You may override the default behavior by creating and assigning custom Reverb Submix Assets, allowing you to tailor reverb effects to better fit your sound design.

 ## Available Console Variables